-Bees, Wasps, and Hornets – How to Kill Stinging Insect Nests and Keep Them Out of Your Yard
+How to Get Rid of Bee, Wasp, and Hornet Nests and Keep Them Out of Your Yard

 Summer is the time for picnics, pool days, and…stinging insects.
 Nobody likes getting stung by a bee or wasp.
 The pain is instant, and the swelling can last for days.
 If you’re dealing with a problem with one of these pests, never fear — we’re here to help.
 Read on for our top tips on how to get rid of stinging insects without, well, getting stung.

-In addition to the bee stings that you might experience, falling off of ladders, inhaling insecticide fumes, and spraying yourself in the face are all risks associated with DIY treatments.
+Additionally, you might experience, other DIY treatment risks, like falling off of ladders, inhaling insecticide fumes, and spraying yourself in the face.

 Size of the Stinging Insect Nest

 The size of the nest is also a consideration.
-A small bee or wasp nest is less dangerous than a large one.
+A small wasp or bee nest is less dangerous than a large one.

 If the nest is small, you might be able to treat it with a store-bought insecticide.
 But if the nest is larger, you’re going to need professional help.
 Trying to treat a large wasp nest on your own is not only dangerous.
 It’s also likely to be ineffective because these insects can quickly rebuild.

-Hire a pest control company to tackle wasp nests like this:
+Hire a pest control company to remove wasp nests like this:

 Try to find out how many entry/exit holes are in the nest and where they’re located.
 If you’re spraying into one exit hole, they may come out of another.